candoktas/react-quiz-app/README.md

-Welcome to Our React Quiz Application
+Welcome to My React Quiz Application

 This application is a React-based quiz that asks questions about some fundamental and crucial aspects of React development.
 It is designed to test your knowledge and provide a score based on your answers.
 You can attempt the quiz multiple times to achieve the highest score possible.
 Best of luck!